-When designing a bathroom, it is easy to forget that there is more to bathtubs than CAD’s default, 5-foot by 30-inch rectangles which tuck neatly against the wall.
+When designing a bathroom, it is easy to forget that there is more to bathtubs than the standard 5-foot by 30-inch rectangles, which so many CAD programs set to default.
 Instead, consider specifying a freestanding tub to become the focal point of the room, a sculptural centerpiece to be admired from all sides.
-This collection features gorgeous, freestanding bathtubs by designers who think outside of the box quite literally, utilizing unconventional materials and imaginative forms to push the boundaries of bathroom design.
+This collection features gorgeous bathtubs by designers who think outside of the box quite literally, utilizing unconventional materials and imaginative forms to push the boundaries of bathroom design.

 Otaku by Tal Engel